kubernetes/kubeadm/kinder/ci/kubeadm-periodic.tests.md

 | current<br />(release-1.16 branch) | v1.16.2-alpha...  | Current GA release              |
 | current -1/minor<br />(release-1.15 branch)  | V1.15.6-alpha...   | Former GA release, still officially supported |
 | current -2/minor<br />(release-1.14 branch)  | V1.14.10-alpha...  | Former GA release, still officially supported for one more cycle |

-NB. currently kind tests are build Kubernetes from the selected branch.
-This is slightly different from what kinder is doing, that is to use an existing CI/Release build.

 ### Upgrade tests